 Payroll is done using several different roles and pay groups.
 Payment order PDFs are not available, which our clients find essential for a modern tutoring company working with independent contractors.

-Oases provides customizable analytics that seem to have missed the design evolution train.
+Oases provides customisable analytics that seem to have missed the design evolution train.
 You can run a wide range of reporting, which is great, but its presentation leaves a lot to be desired.

 User Experience (Tutor)

 Tutors can log into the system to log their hours, and access the extensive online testing and reporting system.
-The system caters to tutoring centers and agencies focusing on preparation for standardised tests.
+The system caters to tutoring centres and agencies focusing on preparation for standardised tests.